SketchOGD: Memory-Efficient Continual Learning: Discussion

 \paragraph{Future Work} Our results motivate several directions of future inquiry.
 First, Theorem \ref{thm:symmetric} leaves room for a more rigorous analysis of the benefits of leveraging the symmetric structure of $GG^\top$ in SketchOGD-3.
 Also, the difference between the bounds in \ref{thm:method-1} and \ref{thm:expectation-bound} involve replacing one instance of $\Tr (\Sigma_2)$ with $\Tr (\Sigma_2^2) \Tr (\Sigma_1^{-1})$; we would like to investigate the way different types of singular value decay would affect these two bounds differently.
 Another area of importance is one of our potential explanations for SketchOGD-2,3's performance, namely the quadratically scaled magnitudes of gradients in $GG^\top$.
 We may test whether scaling the gradients by powers of their magnitudes before compression may influence results for the better.

-In addition, as one of the key advantages of SketchOGD over PCA-OGD is SketchOGD's incremental nature, a natural extension of our work is to create a variant of PCA-OGD that uses a more incremental form of PCA, and to test it against SketchOGD.
-However, any incremental forms of PCA still won't have the linear properties of sketching that make it equivalent to sketching the full matrix all at once; an incremental modification to PCA will likely still involve repeated truncation, perhaps discarding important directions before they have time to accumulate across tasks.
+In addition, given SketchOGD’s incremental nature, developing an incremental PCA-OGD variant for comparison is another promising direction.
+However, any incremental forms of PCA won't have the linear properties of sketching that make it equivalent to sketching the full matrix all at once; a modified PCA will likely still involve repeated truncation, discarding important directions before they have time to accumulate across tasks.
+Another interesting direction is to analyze formal privacy guarantees~\citep{zhu2021rgap, wang2022protect}, given that one of SketchOGD's primary advantages is its ability to avoid storing raw data, which is a key source of privacy concerns.
+In addition, extending the empirical study to larger-scale datasets (e.g., CORe50, ImageNet) and modern architectures (e.g., ResNets, Transformers) represents an important avenue for future research.